JsonHunt/save-commands/README.md

 ### How to use

-Create save-commands.json file in your project's root folder Create one entry for each command you wish to run, and assign it to a glob like this:
+Create save-commands.json file in your project's root folder.
+If no save-commands.json file is found nothing will happen.
+Create one entry for each command you wish to run, and assign it to a glob like this:
 glob : command {parameter}